paperless-ngx/paperless-ngx/README.md

 * [Paperless App](https://github.com/bauerj/paperless_app): An Android/iOS app for Paperless.
 Updated to work with paperless-ng.
 * [Paperless Share](https://github.com/qcasey/paperless_share).
 Share any files from your Android application with paperless.
 Very simple, but works with all of the mobile scanning apps out there that allow you to share scanned documents.

-These projects also exist, but their status and compatibility with paperless is unknown.
+These projects also exist, but their status and compatibility with paperless-ng is unknown.

 * [Paperless Desktop](https://github.com/thomasbrueggemann/paperless-desktop): A desktop UI for your Paperless installation.
 Runs on Mac, Linux, and Windows.
 * [ansible-role-paperless](https://github.com/ovv/ansible-role-paperless): An easy way to get Paperless running via Ansible.